-Well, we’d all like to think LinkedIn is valuable and important, indeed some people join groups and are very active but how can you be sure you’re doing everything you can, to make the most of this vast networking site?
+LinkedIn is valuable and important tool for contractors, but how can you be sure you’re doing everything you can, to make the most of this vast networking site?

 Most people have the following on their minds when logging on and connecting: